halfhp/rxtracer/README.md

 I ran the following benchmarks on a 2016 Macbook Pro with a 2.9ghz Intel i7 CPU.

-The first benchmark, `measureInstanteOnly`, measures only the time taken to instantiate a new Observable.
+The first benchmark, `measureInstantiateOnly`, measures only the time taken to instantiate a new Observable.
-All the heavy lifting is done at this stage so these results paint RxTracer in the worst possible light.
+Most of the heavy lifting is done at this stage so these results paint RxTracer in the worst possible light.

 * **DISABLED:** 4.7ns per instantiation